 “I Don’t Do Composition.”
-These words were spoken by a young photographer while a friend of mine was trying to offer them constructive criticism about their work.
-I hate to be the one to break it to that guy but the moment you place a viewfinder to your eye or look at the EVF, every choice you make affects the photograph’s composition.
+These words were spoken by a young photographer when a friend of mine was trying to offer them constructive criticism about their work.
+I hate to be the one to break it to that guy but the moment you place a viewfinder to your eye, look at the EVF or flip-out screen, every choice that you make affects the photograph’s composition.
 Of course, they may be bad choices but there you have it.

 In my opinion, one of the best books about photographic composition is The Command to Look by William Mortensen that was published in 1937.
-A recent reprint is available and affordable ($15.82) and I think belongs in the library of everyone who is really serious about their photography.
-Bargain hunters will note that used copies are a little more than ten bucks, as I write this.
+A recent reprint is available and affordable ($20, or $9.99 Kindle) and I think belongs in the library of everyone who is really serious about their photography.
+Bargain hunters will note that used copies are around ten bucks, as I write this.

 In the pages of The Command to Look you won’t find anything like the ‘rule of thirds’ that divides an image into three slices and dictates specific intersection points where subjects should be placed for maximum impact.
 Nope, Mortensen applies a psychological approach to photography and as I’m reading it for the third time I find that some of his comments have a subliminal “if you want your pictures to look like mine” component to them.
 Nevertheless this is a fascinating way of approaching the subject.
-It’s a hard slog and the reprint includes a bizarre Afterward, so please read my review before jumping onto Amazon’s website and ordering a copy.
+The book is not an easy read and the reprint includes a bizarre Afterward, so please read my review before jumping onto Amazon’s website and ordering a copy.

 So waddaya do?
 You can’t say, “I don’t do composition…” because like it or not the second you press the shutter you are doing just that.